syncfusion-content/flutter-docs/Flutter/datagrid/pull-to-refresh.md

 # Pull to Refresh in Flutter DataGrid

-The datagrid provides support to add more data at runtime by using the PullToRefresh feature.
+The Flutter DataTable provides support to add more data at runtime by using the PullToRefresh feature.
 You can simply enable the PullToRefresh option by setting the `SfDataGrid.allowPullToRefresh` property to `true` and override the `DataGridSource.handleRefresh` method to include the data which is going to add to the data source at runtime and then notify the data grid about the changes.
-When the PullToRefresh is enabled, the control supports refreshing the data source while doing the pull to refresh action.

 {% tabs %}
 {% highlight Dart %}